 The wait is over: Balanchine’s beloved holiday classic returns!
 Gather the family together this holiday season to share in the magic, the charm, the spectacle, and the joy of The Nutcracker* ballet.
+Opening night tickets are just $10, while all other performances start at $25!

 Set to Tchaikovsky’s enchanting score—full of cherished holiday tunes—this extraordinary ballet celebrates the season through a timeless story of youth, romance, magical battles, and boundless beauty.